20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ## Recap: The Hedger-Ledger paper
 As our model is based on the Ledger-Hedger paper, we start by briefly recalling the main highlights of this work.

 [Ledger Hedger](https://eprint.iacr.org/2022/056.pdf) is a game-theoretic mechanism for gas price reservation. *Gas size* denotes the amount of computational work needed to execute a given function in a smart contract.
 For instance, in the Ethereum ecosystem every EVM instruction has a fixed gas size.
-As the blockspace demand varies overtime, transaction issuers dinamically specify the fees they are willing to pay to get their transactions included by providing a *gas price*: The total amount the issuer will pay to the miner (or whatever equivalent role a given blockchain provides) for a given transaction to be executed is then determined as the product between gas size and gas price.
+As the blockspace demand varies overtime, transaction issuers dynamically specify the fees they are willing to pay to get their transactions included by providing a *gas price*: The total amount the issuer will pay to the miner (or whatever equivalent role a given blockchain provides) for a given transaction to be executed is then determined as the product between gas size and gas price.

-The fact that gas price varies with market conditions, generally rising when demand is high and falling when it's not, can be a problem for some transaction issuers, that would like to reserve a a fixed gas price beforehand.
+The fact that gas price varies with market conditions, generally rising when demand is high and falling when it's not, can be a problem for some transaction issuers, that would like to reserve a fixed gas price beforehand.
 Similarly, it can be a problem for miners, that may be unable to forecast their future profits.
 Ledger Hedger provides a mechanism to address this problem.
 We consider a system with two participants:

 - **Buyer**, that wants to issue a given transaction in a future block interval $start<end$.
 The transaction's gas size, which from now on we will call $g_{alloc}$ to keep consistent with the paper, is presumed fixed.
 - **Seller**, that has a given gas allocation within the above-mentioned timeframe.

-This mechanism defines an interactive games articulated in two phases, called $\varphi_{init}$ and $\varphi_{exec}$, where at each stage **Buyer** and **Seller** can take different choices, as exemplified by the following figure.
+This mechanism defines an interactive game articulated in two phases, called $\varphi_{init}$ and $\varphi_{exec}$, where at each stage **Buyer** and **Seller** can take different choices, as exemplified by the following figure.

 ![Hedger-Ledger statespace](game_statespace.png)